locallyoptimistic/LocallyOptimistic/content/post/agile-analytics-p2.md

 When you hear something like "Ooh shoot.
 I noticed that issue before but I was so focused on finishing my story before the sprint ended that I didn't look closer" then you may be suffering from this.
 This "illusion of effectiveness", where the team feels like they're getting all their stories done (collecting those sweet, sweet story points) is pernicious because it *feels* productive despite missing out on potential high-value opportunities.
 The analytics team is *supposed* to be generating novel insights, which means that there has to be some tolerance for unplanned investigations.

+As a researcher, I've often found that the most valuable insights I've generated have come from investigating something that looked odd or interesting and was only tangentially related to the task at hand.
+These sorts of exploratory analysis make up the "science" part of data science and we want to ensure that our analysts have the time and the inclination to pursue these opportunities and generate novel insights.

 ## Exploratory data analysis

 Exploratory data analysis is an important part of the "basic research" function of an analytics or data science team.
 Unfortunately, it's really hard to write "user stories" or "acceptance criteria" for this sort of work because ... the whole point is that you aren't sure what you're going to find, and it requires a researcher's intuition to know when the story is "done" (because there's always more things you *could* look into, but often those marginal investigations aren't valuable).